Ulrike Schmidt: Honours and recognition

 Schmidt's work has also been highlighted in a Lancet profile on the King's College London Eating Disorders Unit in early 2013.

+Schmidt was appointed Officer of the Order of the British Empire (OBE) in the 2024 New Year Honours for services to people with eating disorders.

 Publications

 Schmidt is a prolific researcher and has published over 160 papers, all of which can be accessed using the King's College London Research Portal - PURE.